KlayaR/The-Lumerian/README.md

 ## 🎯 **Core Story Concept**

 ### **The Premise**
 Marcus Reeves, a 25-year-old enhanced analyst, discovers he can interface with 12,800-year-old asteroid-stone technology while investigating his parents' murder.
-His abilities trigger a deadly conflict between three Lumerian factions as Earth's ancient climate management system approaches catastrophic failure - threatening to transform the planet into an uninhabitable Venus-like world within three years.
+He finds himself in the middle of a conflict between three Lumerian factions as Earth's ancient climate management system approaches catastrophic failure - threatening to transform the planet into an uninhabitable Venus-like world within three years.

 ### **The Anti-Hero Angle**
 Unlike typical chosen one narratives, Marcus solves the crisis through **analytical competence** and **technical expertise** rather than destiny or heroic sacrifice.
 He gets exactly what he wants: to return to independent research with an intellectual equal partner, using his enhanced abilities for personally satisfying projects rather than ongoing world-saving duties.